 In 331, the Macedonian conqueror Alexander the Great, who was fighting a war against the Persians, captured Babylon (text).
 Later, he intended to make the city his residence, and he ordered several building projects, like a large river port, a theater, and a reconstruction of the Etemenanki.
 Building activity related to the Esagila is mentioned in several cuneiform sources and continued as late as the early 280's, when the Seleucid crown prince Antiochus used his elephants to remove the debris (text).

 Meanwhile, however, the founder of the Seleucid dynasty, Seleucus I Nicator, had ordered the building of a new city, Seleucia.
 This was meant as a Greek city, and crown prince Antiochus resettled Europeans that had been left in Babylon in Seleucia (text).
 For more than a century, Babylon remained a primarily Babylonian city.
-It was only Antiochus IV Epiphaness (175-164) who again started a Greek colonizing policy in Babylon (text).
+It was only Antiochus IV Epiphanes (175-164) who again started a Greek colonizing policy in Babylon (text).
 By then, the Greeks had started to tell fantastic stories about Babylon, where - for example - a large obelisk could be seen.

 In this period, which is well-known from the Astronomical diaries, we can discern at least five different population groups in the city, who had their own administrative institutions: